GeospatialDaryl/AdvGIS_Python_Part1/PITCHME.md

   + Different than other C-style languages (C, Java, C++, etc).
   + Assignment in C, e.g., `x = 2`, translates to "typed variable name x receives a copy of numeric value 2".

+#HSLIDE
+## Assignemnt: A Subtlety - C/Java vs. Python
-  The memory for this element (determined by data type and width) is allocated, the data are copied over, and the *variable name* is an alias or symbolic address for that memory location.
-Therefore, pointers, addresses, referencing, de-referencing, and pointer arithmetic.
+1. The memory for this element (determined by data type and width) is allocated,
+2. the data are copied over,
+3. and the *variable name* is an alias or symbolic address for that memory location.
+4. Therefore, pointers, addresses, referencing, de-referencing, and pointer arithmetic.

 #HSLIDE
 ## Statements